eub7nyv/finalproject-ems-dataservice/README.md

 ## User Story/Goal
 1. Build an enterprise message system to streamline data publishing and consuming
-2. Build out an Centralize data service framework by leveraging message system to stream data and cloud and provide centralized service data
+2. Build out data service framework by leveraging message system to stream data into cloud and provide centralized data service.

 ## Issue Statement:
 ### Enterprise message system to